elunna/nerfhack-changelog/README.md

   span that will fight aggressively for you, ignoring any balking that a regular pet would obey and never stopping to eat.
 If you get credit for killing a spell being, they only grant 1XP.
 Spell beings also never leave corpses and spawn with no inventory.
+* Spell beings have a "sparkling" description on farlook (so you can tell them from permanent monsters).

 **Summon cards:**
+* Cards of create monster are twice as common for cartomancers as for other roles - and when they do spawn, they are usually keyed as a specific summon monster card.
 * Cartomancers will start out with 7 summon raven cards, and they will also have the opportunity to build a collection of them as they slay monsters.
 Low level monsters rarely drop their own summon cards, but any death drop has a small chance to leave a higher level